 Is cabin fever setting in?
 Do you need to get out of the house and explore?
 Take some virtual museum tours and armchair expeditions into the weird!
-Here is a selection of 10 fascinating and curious places for both the casual history explorer and the experienced dark tourist alike that you can explore right now without having to wear a mask.
+Here is a selection of 10 fascinating and curious places for both the casual history explorer and the experienced dark tourist alike that you can explore right now.

 The Paris Catacombs were originally mining tunnels dating back to Roman times, where much of the stone was quarried to build the city.
 By 1786, Parisian cemeteries had become so overcrowded from centuries of burials dating back to the middle ages that it had become unsanitary.
 The decision was made to begin clearing out the cemeteries around the city to prevent disease caused by increasing numbers of incompletely decomposed bodies.
 The remains of some six million burials were exhumed and transported down into the mines, transforming the subterranean depths beneath Paris into the world’s largest ossuary.

 This virtual tour of the Paris Catacombs will give you a taste of what’s it’s like to wander the eerie tunnels of the dead hidden beneath the City of Love.

 Pitt Rivers Museum